 G. Conflict of Interest

-The relationship between personnel and individuals, both during and outside regular program hours, require that impartiality, competency and quality of service are not compromised.
-Personnel and individual or family relationships are to be established in a manner that ensures protection of the best interests of clients.
+The relationships between DCLS Personnel and persons served both during and outside regular program hours, require that impartiality, competency and quality of service are not compromised.
+Personnel and persons served or family relationships are to be established and maintained in a manner that ensures protection of the best interests of clients.

 Personnel are prohibited from participating in or initiating intimate or sexual relationships of any nature, whether “consensual” or otherwise, with persons served, both during and outside of work hours, while employed with the Society.